-From Tampin you can then take one of two Shuttle Trains a day to JB Sentral Railway Station in Johor Bahru (advance booking highly recommended).
+From Tampin you can then take one of the Shuttle Trains to JB Sentral Railway Station in Johor Bahru (advance booking highly recommended).

 Once you arrive at JB, take the Shuttle over to Woodlands Station in Singapore or take a bus.